ngageoint/geopackage-android/README.md

 #### Implementations ####

+##### GeoPackage Android Map #####

+The [GeoPackage Android Map](https://github.com/ngageoint/geopackage-android-map) SDK includes this library and adds Android Map implementations.

 ##### GeoPackage MapCache #####

-The [GeoPackage MapCache](https://github.com/ngageoint/geopackage-mapcache-android) app provides an extensive standalone example on how to use the SDK.
+The [GeoPackage MapCache](https://github.com/ngageoint/geopackage-mapcache-android) app provides an extensive standalone example on how to use both this and the [GeoPackage Android Map](https://github.com/ngageoint/geopackage-android-map) SDKs.

 ##### MAGE #####